 Matthew 25:35-40 'For I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took Me in; I was naked and you clothed Me; I was sick and you visited Me; I was in prison and you came to Me.'
 Then the righteous [now He calls the sheep righteous—saints who have grown in righteous character] will answer Him, saying, 'Lord, when did we see You hungry and feed You, or thirsty and give You drink?
 When did we see You a stranger and take You in, or naked and clothe You?
 Or when did we see You sick, or in prison, and come to You?'
 And the King will answer and say to them, 'Assuredly, I say to you [this statement always means a pronouncement of supreme significance], inasmuch as you did it to one of the least of these My brethren, you did it to Me.'

 This is that blatant declaration that the love we show our brethren is a gauge of how much we love God, because if we love our brethren, then we love Christ.

 So, how do we treat each other?
 This is the question.

 We can say that we love God and praise Him to the rooftops; we can sing, or perform on an instrument; we can shout “Glory, Hallelujahs” by the dozens, but all that is mostly just words that are easy to say.

 Practicing real godly love for our brethren manifests, reveals, exposes, exhibits how much we love God.
 We can say we love God, but when we display love for the brethren, then the depth of our love for God is there for everyone to see.
-And even though no one else may notice—just as Christ told us to do our alms in secret—perhaps, as mentioned in Matthew 25, we do not even notice we are doing this sometimes, God does notice.
+Even though no one else may notice—just as Christ told us to do our alms in secret—perhaps, as mentioned in Matthew 25, we do not even notice we are doing this sometimes—God does notice.
 And in doing so, we successfully pass the bar of judgment.